✨ Path to Production Readiness

 If you run kubectl get pods

-immediately after the apply, you should see that the pods status will be “Running”, but will show “0/1” in the ready column, until the probe runs & passes for the first time.
+will show "0/1" in the ready column, until the probe runs & passes for the first time.

 🔐 Secrets

-Remember how we had the MongoDB password visible in plain text in two of our deployment YAML manifests?
+Remember how we had the database password visible in plain text in two of our deployment YAML manifests?
 Blergh! 🤢 Now is the time to address that, we can create a Kubernetes Secret, which is a configuration resource which can be used to store sensitive information.

-Secrets can be created using a YAML file just like every resource in Kubernetes, but instead we’ll use the kubectl create
+Secrets can be created using a YAML file just like every resource in Kubernetes, but instead we'll use the

 command to imperatively create the resource from the command line, as follows:

-kubectl create secret generic mongo-creds \
+kubectl create secret generic database-creds \

---from-literal connection-string=mongodb://admin:supersecret@database
+--from-literal password='kindaSecret123!'

-as shown below:
+in both places as shown below:

-- name: MONGO_INITDB_ROOT_PASSWORD
+- name: POSTGRES_PASSWORD

 valueFrom: